ORISE offers scholarship opportunities to students pursuing careers in STEM

 Radiation Exposure: What Not to Fear

 Despite living in a world of constant radiation exposure, people have a negative association with the word “radiation.”
-The Oak Ridge Institute for Science and Education (ORISE) is hosting a problem-based challenge for undergraduate students.
-The challenge for undergraduates is to develop a strategic communication approach to the general public on the everyday occurrences of radiation, the benefits, risks, and safety of all types and uses of radiation.
-You could win a $5,000 scholarship!
-The deadline for this competition is Thursday, March 29, 2018, and winners will be announced mid-April.
+In March, the Oak Ridge Institute for Science and Education (ORISE) hosted a problem-based challenge for undergraduate students.
+The challenge for undergraduates was to develop a strategic communication approach for the general public on the everyday occurrences of radiation, the benefits, risks, and safety of all types and uses of radiation.